-Stocks men’s and women’s vintage clothing from dungarees and catsuits to dinosaur shirts and tees.
-Accessories include Moomins’ bags and Frida Kahlo socks.
+Stocks men’s and women’s vintage clothing from dungarees and catsuits to shirts and tees.
+Accessories include bags and socks and, of course, vintage sunglasses.
 This is also the place for anyone who likes their checks and polka dots.
-Nice parkas too.
+Nice parkas and Harrington jackets too.
 Perfectly quirky for anyone who endeavours to be individual.

 NADA, St Martin’s Square

 Leicester’s zero waste, plastic-free bulk-buy store.
 This is the place to come for sustainable shopping.
 Bring a container and only buy what you need, saving on food waste too.
 You can choose from seeds, flours, pasta, nuts, vegan chocolate, cereals and spices as well as cosmetics, detergents and cleaning products.
 It’s all environmentally safe and sourced as locally as possible to cut down on haulage emissions.
 Founder Lauren won the Sustainability Award at the Leicester Business Woman of the Year.

 A part of Leicester for more than ten years, Pink Pigeon continues the weighing theme – but this time it’s for vintage clothes.
 Head upstairs and then get clothing you want then – get this – pay for it by weight.
 It’s £15 per kilo.
 There's more rummaging to be done than the middle of Lidl.
 What’s not to love about that?
 We told you Leicester has its shopping quirks.